rmsolgi/TensorLearn/README.md

 # TensorLearn

-TensorLearn is a Python library distributed on [Pypi](https://pypi.org) for implementing tensor learning methods.
+TensorLearn is a Python library distributed on [Pypi](https://pypi.org) ti implement tensor learning methods.

 This is a package under development.
 Yet, the available methods are final and functional.
 The requirments is [Numpy](https://numpy.org).